openconnectivityfoundation/Dockerized_IoTivity/examples/README.md

 provisioning, and normal operation can be done in OCF.

-This project necessarily relies on [IoTivity-Lite](https://gitlab.iotivity.org/iotivity/iotivity-lite) and is marked as a submodule.
+This project necessarily relies on [IoTivity-Lite](https://gitlab.iotivity.org/iotivity/iotivity-lite) and is marked as a submodule in the root directory.

 ## Dependencies